How Do I Measure The Success Of My Content?

 • Conversion rate: Conversion rate is the percentage of visitors who have taken a desired action, such as filling out a form or making a purchase.
 A high conversion rate indicates that your content is effectively convincing visitors to take action.

-Related Post: How Do I Create A Lead Magnet?
+Related Post: How Do I Come Up With Ideas For Content?

 1. Search engine optimization (SEO): SEO metrics measure how well your content is performing in search engines.
 These metrics include: